By Jessica Bryant

 It is always best to confer with an experienced Denver divorce or custody attorney as to which types of experts are needed for your case, which specific experts may be the best fit for your circumstances, whether to retain such experts independently or request appointment for the Court, whether to disclose your independently retained experts, and how to make sure the expert is correctly disclosed as a witness.

 The family law attorneys at Plog & Stein, P.C. can help in all aspects of your divorce or custody case, including court preparation and determining what outside opinions may be needed to most effectively litigate your case.
-To discuss your case with a lawyer from our firm during a FREE phone consultation, contact us today.
+To discuss your case with a lawyer from our firm, contact us today.